 Our Spring Break cruise ship was the "Carnival Legend", one of those very large cruise ships; 88,500 tons, 963 feet in length, 105.6 feet of width with 2,124 passengers and 930 crew.
 Comfortable accommodations, we had a balcony stateroom on deck 7 port side.
 Seasoned cruisers should note that the Port of Tampa is "height limited" by the Sunshine Skyway bridge, so the truly very large cruise ships are not able to utilize Tampa.

-Here we are departing the Tampa cruise port Sunday 3/11/2012 at 4PM on our way to Grand Cayman.
+We departed the Tampa cruise port Sunday 3/11/2012 at 4PM on our way to Grand Cayman.

 Jeremy and I are observing the ship's progress, as it proceeds towards the Gulf of Mexico.
-We were both amazed at the distance between the Port of Tampa and the Sunshine Skyway Bridge, it is approximately 30 miles because the cruise ship is required to remain in the "ship channel" as Tampa Bay is shallow in various locations.
+We were both amazed at the distance between the Port of Tampa and the Sunshine Skyway Bridge, it is approximately 30 miles because the cruise ship is required to remain in the "ship channel" as Tampa Bay is shallow in many locations.
 In addition, the ship channel has "speed restrictions" mostly for safety purposes.

 Sting Ray City, Grand Cayman Island